-In the last 4 years I’ve consumed 4 bowls of cereal.
+In the last 4 years, I’ve consumed 4 bowls of cereal.
 The roof of my mouth thanks me because it’s not been frazzled by slurping milk remnants.
 But lactose intolerance is not why.
 Believe me, my milk chocolate consumption would appall you.
-No, it’s because the way I saw breakfast changed come 7 years ago on meeting my husband Henrique, a Brazilian.

 Many of my assumptions, like cereal as a breakfast staple, have changed the more I’ve let people different from me into my life.

-Camping for instance, is another ordeal for Americans.
+Camping, for instance, is another ordeal for Americans.
 What the Brits partake in is a glorified outdoor sleepover.
 This struck home when I stared into the stinking septic tank on my debut US camping trip in 2019.
 Grimacing down, I had a flashback of a UK camping trip.
-Our adults hauling a 30 inch tv out the car boot (trunk) and into the tent (and TVs weren’t flat back then).
-Whereas, camping US style will have you entering in conversations about burying your poop, evading bear intrusions and avoiding losing any valuables down the septic tank pit.
+Our adults are hauling a 30-inch TV out of the car boot (trunk) and into the tent (and TVs weren’t flat back then).
+Whereas, camping US style will have you entering conversations about burying your poop, evading bear intrusions, and avoiding losing any valuables down the septic tank pit.

 We’re different in everything we’ve experienced and from everyone we’ve crossed paths with.
-Each bringing a unique page to the book.
+Each brings a unique page to the book.

 I joined a book club.

-In book club discussion we all bought something different to the table.
+In the book club discussion, we all brought something different to the table.

 Mine was a perception of how different philanthropy is in the US.
-Most universities are founded on the names of donors, as are hospitals, museums and most exhibits around.
-What stood out glaringly for me was that the incentives for philanthropy, principally tax breaks, indeed are pretty effective stateside.
+Most universities are founded on the names of donors, as are hospitals, museums, and most exhibits.
+What stood out glaringly for me was the incentives for philanthropy, principally tax breaks.
+Tax breaks are indeed pretty effective stateside.
 Culture and universities are thriving here.
 Perhaps other countries need to take stock.

-The other girls at book club homed in on aspects that caught their imagination: from name-dropping New Yorkers, to soot-covered industrial revolution Pittsburgh.
+The other girls at the book club homed in on aspects that caught their imagination: from name-dropping New Yorkers to soot-covered industrial revolution Pittsburgh.
 Aspects I’d glossed over.